 This is illustrated graphically in Figures 1a and 1b.
 Point A in Figure 1a shows the situation before the new good (x_1) has been introduced.
 This is tantamount to a situation of autarky in the international trade literature.
 If x_1 cannot be imported, it is only x_2 that is consumed.
 The indifference curve labeled U_A corresponds to the level of utility reached at point A. When the economy opens up to trade, and there are no restrictions on the imports of x_1 , the optimal consumption level will be at point B. Opening up for trade increases the utility of the consumer, as shown by the outward movement of the indifference curve to U_B .
 Feenstra (1994) shows how to incorporate this movement from autarky to free trade into a cost-of-living index when using a CES utility function.
 Feenstra and Weinstein (2010) show how to do it from a Translog expenditure function.
-The concern of the current paper is the situation shown in Figure 1b.
+The new good bias thus represents two extremes: the time before the new good is introduced can be viewed as a situation of infinitely high trade barriers, and the time after the good is introduced can be viewed as there being no trade barriers.
+The main concern of this paper is the situation between these two extremes, i.e., the case when there are some trade barriers that are gradually removed, see Figure 1b.
 Point \bar{A} shows the consumption level when some trade restrictions are present.
 Point \bar{B} shows the consumption level when fewer trade restrictions are present.
 The movement from \bar{A} to \bar{B} increases the utility of the consumer, i.e., the indifference curve moves outwards from $U{\bar{A}}$ to $U{\bar{B}}$.
 However, the indifference curves are not in any of the states tangent to the budget line.
 Since the trade barrier restriction holds, the standard means of identifying compensating variation based on observed prices and quantities cannot be applied.